ubccr/xdmod/docs/upgrade.md

 RPM Upgrade Process
 -------------------

+The XDMoD 9.0 RPM no longer puts the example Apache configuration into the Apache configuration directory.
+Instead an example configuration is provided in the `/usr/share/xdmod/templates` directory.
-After upgrading the RPM, you may need to manually update your Apache config file (`/etc/httpd/conf.d/xdmod.conf`).
-Check to see if a file named `/etc/httpd/conf.d/xdmod.conf.rpmnew` exists.
-If so, you'll need to merge the changes into `/etc/httpd/conf.d/xdmod.conf`.
+After upgrading the RPM, you will need to manually update your Apache config file following the [Apache configuration](configuration.html#apache-configuration) instructions.

+If you have edited the previous Apache config file (`/etc/httpd/conf.d/xdmod.conf`) then it will be saved in `/etc/httpd/conf.d/xdmod.conf.rpmsave`.
+If the XDMoD instance was using the original configuration unmodified then the old file will be removed.

 ### Download Latest Open XDMoD RPM package